datarefuge/workflow/uploaders.md

 - Claiming a bag for upload
   - Baggers will bring you thumbdrives containing bags
   - Grab one of those thumbdrive to upload it to S3
-  - Note that the Uploader(s) should make sure that all thumbdrives deposited by baggers are carefully arranged into a small queue while waiting to be uploaded, and are clearly distinguished from the thumbdrived that have already been processed.
+  - Note that the Uploader(s) should make sure that all thumbdrives deposited by Baggers are carefully arranged into a small queue while waiting to be uploaded, and are clearly distinguished from the thumbdrives that have already been processed.
 This will avoid confusions.

 - Uploading the file
   - Plug the thumbdrive into your laptop and check its content